Kerala Blasters FC: 2023–24 season

+2024–25 season

+On 18 May 2024, ahead of the 2024–25 Indian Super League season, Blasters announced that the team captain Adrián Luna, has signed a three-year contract extension with the club till 2027.
+On 23 May 2024, the club has announced that Mikael Stahre, is appointed as the new head coach of the team till 2026.

+Following their Thailand tour during the pre-season, the Blasters began their 2024–25 campaign with an 8–0 win over Mumbai City FC in the 2024 Durand Cup in their first competitive match of the season.
+This victory broke the club record for the biggest win in the Blasters' history and tied the record for the biggest win in the tournament's history, matching the score of the 1889 Durand Cup final.
+After going unbeaten in the next two group stage matches, the Blasters qualified for the quarter-finals, and met their rivals Bengaluru FC in the fixture, which they lost 1–0 resulting in their elimination from the tournament.

+On 16 December 2024, the club announced the sacking of Mikael Stahre and his assistants.
+On 7 March 2025, Kerala Blasters won 1–0 against Mumbai City but finished the season a disappointing eighth place and thereby missing the playoffs.

 Crest, colours and kits

 The crest and colours for Kerala Blasters were announced at the club's official launch on 15 September 2014.

 Crest

 The club's crest is designed around the elephant, one of Kerala's main symbols, to reflect its place in Kerala's culture and festivities, and to represent the state's sporting legacy.
 The elephant holds a football with its trunk, denoting the state's deep connection with the sport.
 The elephant is a symbol of unity, power, and pride; it also symbolises the heritage, culture, spirit, and passion of Kerala, and its love for football.